 |Nick Puts, Tomoki Arichi||Metabolomics and genomics of sensory differences in autism spectrum disorder|

 |Laura Andreae, Adil Khan||Neural Network Dynamics In Neurodevelopmental Disorders|

 |Grainne McAlonan, Jonathan O'Muircheartaigh||The association between environmental risk factors, polygenic risk scores and MRI findings in the developing brain|

 These fully-funded studentships cover tuition fees, stipends and bench fees.

 Stipend: Students will receive an enhanced stipend for each year of study (approx. £24,872).

 Bench fees: An allowance will be provided for research consumables, training, and conference attendance.

-Eligibility: The Admissions Portal will assign you a provisional fee status (Home or Overseas) based on the information included in your application, but this will be reviewed by the Admissions team when they process your application.
-We have up to two studentships available for overseas applicants per year.
-Since Brexit, all EU students are classified as Overseas.
+Eligibility: Based on the information included in your application, the Admissions Portal will assign you a provisional fee status (Home, EU or Overseas) but this will be reviewed by the Admissions Team when they process your application.
+Following Brexit, all students will be categorised by Admissions as either Home or Overseas.
+We are only accepting Home applications this year.